APOP Paphos FC: History

+The Pafos Athletic Football Club, or APOP Paphos was founded in 1953.

 In contrast with the other Districts of Cyprus and other major towns, which had permanent teams in First Division, Paphos did not have such a team as the two clubs of the town, APOP Paphos and Evagoras Paphos, could not remain in First Division for many years.
-For this reason the two clubs were merged to form AEP Paphos F.C. as the people of Paphos wanted a permanent team in First Division.
+In 2000, the two clubs were merged to form AEP Paphos F.C.